TheCreatorJames/RemotePresentation/README.md

 Welcome to the Remote Presentation Software written for Node.js

 I used it for an English Project.
 I wrote it in a single class period.
+It allowed me to use my iPad to remotely control the presentation, and inject new information in on the fly as I saw fit.

 ## Running the server